TACC-Cloud/agave-docs/docs/agave/guides/files/introduction.rst

 |

 A standard Tapis (Agave) response with an empty result value will be returned.
-As with creating a directory, deleting a file or directory is a recursive action in Agave.
+As with creating a directory, deleting a file or directory is a recursive action in Tapis (Agave).
 No prompt or warning will be given once the request is sent.
 It is up to you to implement such checks in your application logic and/or user interface.